Kang Hye-won

-Kang Hye-won (Korean: 강혜원; born July 5, 1999), known mononymously as Hyewon, is a South Korean singer, rapper and actress.
+Kang Hye-won (Korean: 강혜원; born July 5, 1999) is a South Korean actress and singer.
 She is a former member of the South Korean–Japanese girl group Iz*One, formed by CJ E&M through Mnet's 2018 reality competition television show Produce 48.

 Early life

-Kang was born in Yangsan, South Gyeongsang, South Korea, on July 5, 1999.
+Kang was born in Yangsan, South Korea, on July 5, 1999.
 She attended Bokwang High School in Yangsan, then she transferred to Hanlim Multi Art School.

 Career

 2018: Produce 48 & debut with Iz*One

 Kang was announced to be a part of Produce 48 in 2018.
 She finished in 8th place with 248,432 votes securing her place in Iz*One.
 The group made their official debut on October 29, 2018, with the song titled "La Vie en Rose", from their debut extended play Color*Iz.

-2021–present: Solo activities, W, and acting debut
+2021–2022: Solo activities, W, and acting debut

 After Iz*One officially concluded activities on April 29, 2021, Kang returned to being a trainee under 8D Creative.
 On July 21, it was announced that Kang would be making her debut as an actress in the upcoming third season of web series Best Mistake, portraying character Jin Se-hee.
 On July 27, she made an appearance in Parc Jae-jung's "Hobby" music video.
 In August, Kang was confirmed as a cast member of MBC's variety show How A Family is Made.

 On December 8, a teaser video was revealed on her YouTube channel, announcing the upcoming release of a winter special album, W. On December 22, she released the album with "Winter Poem" as the lead single.

 On June 9, 2022, Kang released the single "Like A Diamond", featuring Stella Jang.

-On July 6, PLAYLIST announced Kang as one of the casts in Seasons of Blossom a webdrama adaptation of webtoon of the same name.
-Kang will be portraying the role of Yoon Bo-mi.
+On July 6, Playlist Studio announced Kang as one of the casts in Seasons of Blossom a webdrama adaptation of webtoon of the same name.
+Kang will portray the role of Yoon Bo-mi.